Skip to content

 A Heal's mattress is developed to provide the optimum support at medium tension.
 However, for a smaller/lighter person a softer tension may provide all the support needed, whereas a slightly larger/heavier person may require more support, so a firmer tension would be more suitable.
 It is a common misconception that bad back sufferers should always choose a firm mattress.
 This is not the case.
 Itís far more important to choose a quality mattress that offers the correct amount of support according to your size and sleeping style.

-Please Note:The feel of a mattress is different to its tension.
-For example, our Heritage mattress is soft in its feel, but it can be made firmer by changing the tension to firm.
-Our Natural Sleep Mohair, meanwhile, has a firmer feel than the Heritage, but it can be made firmer or softer by altering the tension.
-Even with a soft tension the Mohair may still feel firmer than the Heritage.
+Please Note:The feel of a mattress is different to its tension, and is dependent on the type and combination of fillings used.
+For example, our Stamford Mattress is soft in its feel, but it can be made firmer by changing the tension to firm.
+The Harris Mattress, meanwhile, has a firmer feel than the Stamford, but it can be made firmer or softer by altering the tension.
+Even with a soft tension the Harris Mattress may still feel firmer than the Stamford.

-Mattresses will also feel different on different bed bases.
-For example, a mattress placed on our Sprung Edge Divan will feel softer than the same mattress placed on our Low Padded Top Divan, Ottoman Padded Top Divan, or Bed Frame with Sprung Slats.
+Mattresses will also feel different depending on what base they are used with.
+For example, a mattress placed on a divan will feel softer than once placed on bed frame with sprung slats.
 We will always recommend that you try a mattress with your chosen bed base.

 Visit a Healís store and see how well each mattress supports your spine, using the testing method recommended above.
 But remember, when it comes to mattress tension there isnít really a wrong or right answer, itís more about your personal preference and what feels best for you.